Canada Mortgage Rate History

 The 5-year fixed-rate mortgage is an important economic indicator because 5-year government bond yields influence this fixed rate.
 5-year bond yields are often used to measure the state of the Canadian economy.

-3-year fixed-rate mortgages have gained popularity recently as a way to ride out high interest rates as homeowners wait for rates to fall.
-This rate is most preferred during high interest climates like the one we are currently experiencing today.
+3-year fixed-rate mortgages have gained popularity recently as a way to ride out high interest rates, as homeowners wait for rates to fall.
+This rate is most preferred during high-interest periods.

 Historical Monthly Mortgage Payments

 Over the decades, average monthly mortgage payments have fluctuated dramatically, reflecting changes in the housing market and the overall economy.
 During periods of high interest rates, mortgage payments are typically significantly higher, placing a financial strain on many homeowners.
-However, it’s important to note that the last time interest rates hit double digits, the average price of a home in Canada compared to household incomes made it much more affordable than it is today.
+However, it’s important to note that the last time interest rates hit double digits, the average price of a home in Canada relative to household incomes was much more affordable than it is today.

-In 1980, the average monthly mortgage payment for the average-priced home would have been $725.
-Adjusted for inflation, that would be $2,745.63 in today’s dollars.
-The important part here is that adjusting the average price of a home from 1980 would be $286,659.33 in today’s dollars—not even enough to purchase the smallest studio condo in the city.
+In 1980, the average monthly mortgage payment for the average-priced home would have been approximately $733.
+Adjusted for inflation, that would be $2,617 in today’s dollars.
+The important part here is that, adjusting for inflation, the average home price in 1980 would be approximately $270,336 in today’s dollars, not even enough to purchase the smallest studio condo in the city.

 Monthly Mortgage Payments vs. Monthly Household Income

 When comparing mortgage payments as a percentage of a household’s monthly income, it’s evident that mortgage affordability has decreased since the 1980s.
-A single salary in Toronto was enough for the average monthly mortgage payment to be only 27% of that income.
-Compare that figure to 2015 and 2020, where a single salary no longer supports the average monthly mortgage payment.
+A single salary in Toronto was enough to keep the average monthly mortgage payment at approximately 25% of that income.
+Compare that figure to 2020, when a single salary no longer supports the average monthly mortgage payment.

 Chronological Dive into Mortgage Rate Trends

-Here are some key historical moments in Canada’s economy that affected the Bank of Canada rate and housing in general.
+Here are some key historical moments in Canada’s economy that affected the Bank of Canada’s rate and housing markets.

 Post-WWII Era: Baby Boomer Housing Demand

-In light of Canada’s role in WWII as a key supplier of natural and manufactured resources, the country’s economy emerged stronger after the war ended.
-Employment rates were high, especially with women entering the workforce, increasing buying power across the board.
-Demand was high, and the Bank of Canada’s decreased rate of 2.0% made it possible for many to invest in housing.
+In light of Canada’s role as a key supplier of natural and manufactured resources during WWII, the country’s economy emerged stronger after the war.
+Employment rates were high, especially as women entered the workforce, boosting buying power across the board.
+Demand was high, and the Bank of Canada’s rate of 2.0% made it possible for many to invest in housing.

 The 1970s and 1980s: Inflation and Stabilization